About Us

 Staff

-Under the direction of the steering committee staff provide support for coordination, communication, and science efforts.
+Under the direction of the Steering Committee, staff provide leadership and support for opperations, communication, and science efforts.

-Amy Smith, from Habitat for Humanity of the Greater La Crosse Region, leads Communications, which aims to improve outreach systems and expand the impact of Fishers & Farmers initiatives.
-By utilizing innovative programming, digital platforms, and strategic partnerships, the team highlights landowner-led projects and encourages further efforts to conserve fish habitats and promote soil health.
+Amy Smith (Habitat for Humanity of the Greater La Crosse Region) leads Communications, working to strengthen outreach systems and expand the impact of Fishers & Farmers initiatives.
+Through innovative programming, digital platforms, and strategic partnerships, this work highlights landowner-led projects and inspires broader efforts to improve soil health and conserve fish habitat.

 Petition to Join